cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 end
 ```

-- The following works but is not recommended by Matz, the founder of Ruby
+- The following works but is not recommended by Matz, the founder of Ruby.

 ```ruby
 begin